flythereddflagg/flythereddflagg.github.io/python_book/docs/11-Input-and-Output.md

 ### Do a mini project

 With this capability, we can start to write programs that can be used by someone other than the programmer!
-To get you used to this I want you to write your first independent program.
+To get you used to this, I want you to write your own first program.

 You can do any project you want using everything you have learned so far.
 If you have something you really want to do, go for it.
 I only ask that you do the following in your project: